30 BEAUTIFUL Banff Lakes You Have To Visit

 If you hike down to Vista Lake and have the energy for more, continue on to Arnica Lake.
 This 10km (out and back) hike is well worth the effort, especially if you visit Banff in September during the larch season.

 The whole area is surrounded by beautiful larch trees that turn golden the last few weeks of September, making it a great place to hike.
 It’s a relatively simple hike in Banff that is sure to get you a bit off the beaten path.
+It’s not typically a commonly thought of lake in Banff, but I promise you won’t be disappointed here.

 Lake Agnes

-It has a rich history, and the Lake Agnes Teahouse dates back to 1901.
+The Lake Agnes Teahuose has a rich history and dates back to 1901.
 The name itself takes the name of Canada’s first First Lady, Lady Agnes MacDonald.
 It’s a stunning alpine lake set inside a breathtaking cirque formed by the peaks of Mt Saint Piran, Niblock, and Whyte.
-It’s the most popular lake in Banff to hike to, given its history and dramatic scene.

 Taylor Lake